metagn-archives/DiscordG/README.md

 * Uses Groovy's JSON parsers which are very fast and/but directly return Java objects.

 * Caches use JSON objects instead of immutable objects.
-This also allows for raw Discord data to be observed.
+This also allows for raw Discord variables to be observed.
 So if you did `group.object.application_id`, you would get the application_id Discord gave.

 * No interfaces for Discord objects.